burrt/compsci-docs/_v1/solid-principles.md

 ## Open Closed Principle

-> Open for extension and closed or modification.
+> Open for extension, closed to modification.

 A class should be designed in a way such that new functionality should only be added when there are new requirements - this can be achieved with inheritance.
 An existing class should be closed for modification and it shouldn't be necessary to modify it to add new functionality.